Use Chocolatey w/Proxy Server

 Explicit Proxy Settings

-Chocolatey has explicit proxy support starting with 0.9.9.9.
+Chocolatey has explicit proxy support through the choco config

 is required and is the location and port of the proxy server.
 The values for user/password are only used for credentials when both are present.